What Does SEO Stand For?

 Keyword usage is one of the most important aspects of effective SEO.
 Keywords are words and phrases that people type into search engines when looking for information or a specific website.

 The first step toward effective keyword utilization is identifying the words and phrases that searchers are most likely to type in when looking for a site similar to yours.
-You should also consider variations and word combinations that searchers may type in when looking for your site or service.
+You should also consider variations and alternative word combinations that searchers may type in when looking for your site or service.

 One of the best tools that we’ve found that helps us do keyword research is called Keywords Everywhere.
 It’s a neat, browser-based extension that gives you extremely helpful information relating to keyword search volume and competition.